Pashto alphabet: History

-In the 16th century, Bayazid Pir Roshan from Waziristan invented the Roshani script to write Pashto.
+In the 16th century, Bayazid Pir Roshan from Waziristan Pakhtunkhwa invented the Roshani script to write Pashto.
 It had 41 letters:

 28 of his letters came from the Arabic alphabet.
 He introduced 13 new letters into the Pashto alphabet.
 Most of the new letters he introduced i.e. ګ ,ښ ,ړ ,ډ ,څ ,ټ and ڼ are still written in the same form and are pronounced almost in the same way in modern Pashto.
 The sound system of the southern dialect of modern Pashto preserves the distinction between all the consonant phonemes of his orthography.

 Pir Roshan also introduced the letter ږ (rē with dot below and dot above) to represent /ʒ/, like the ⟨s⟩ in pleasure, for which modern Pashto uses ژ instead.
 Modern Pashto uses the letter ږ to represent the sound /ʐ/ (northern dialect: /g/), but for that sound, Pir Roshan used a letter looking like ·د (dāl with central dot).
 His letter ڊ (dāl with dot below) to represent /d͡z/ has been replaced by ځ in modern Pashto.
 He also used ڛ (sīn with three dots below), an obsolete letter from the medieval Nastaʿlīq script, to denote the letter س (representing /s/) only in the isolated form.
 The Arabic ligature ﻻ (lām-alif) was also used.
 Two of his letters, پ and چ, were borrowed from the Persian alphabet.